Rooted in family, grown with care.

 Winemaker, Marketing and Events

-Kathy Benson truly holds this team together with her business experience and excellent grand-mothering.
-Here she is accompanied by her 3 grandchildren named Henry, Ayla and Lucy who also help often in the vineyard, checking grape sugar content thru the harvest season.
+Here she is accompanied by her 3 grandchildren named Henry, Ayla and Lucy, who also help in the vineyard, checking grape sugar content through the harvest season.

 Varietals